jonathanlee06/Popcorn/README.md

 ## :page_with_curl: Note

-The purpose of this project is to keep myself up-to-date with the latest tech stacks & best practices used in Android development.
+The purpose of this project is to keep myself up-to-date with the latest tech stacks & learn the best practices used in Android development.
 Currently this project is still in development phase, and more features will be added in the future.

 ## :hammer: Building the project